graydon/ivy-notes/markdown/logical fragment.md

-IVy works with several different fragments of [[first-order logic]].
+Ivy works with several different fragments of [[first-order logic]].

 A fragment is just a restriction of the full set of possible [[term|terms]] -- some terms are excluded.
 The trick is in choosing the set to exclude.

-The most important fragment in IVy is called [[finite almost uninterpreted|FAU]].
-By default, IVy checks that every [[verification condition]] is in FAU and rejects those that fall outside of it.
-Understanding FAU is fairly important to understanding how to [[recovering decidability|recover decidability]] in an IVy program, when the fragment checker rejects it.
+The most important fragment in Ivy is called [[finite almost uninterpreted|FAU]].
+By default, Ivy checks that every [[verification condition]] is in FAU and rejects those that fall outside of it.
+Understanding FAU is fairly important to understanding how to [[recovering decidability|recover decidability]] in an Ivy program, when the fragment checker rejects it.

 The underlying solver Z3 supports a complete decision procedure, based on quantifier instantiation, for FAU.